shalecraig/Notes/README.md

 Phone & Full notes are formatted for iPhone 3G or 8.5x11 respectively.

 To add a new section, run the script `s/new`.

+To build, run the makefile.
+I like to use something along the lines of `make -j 4` to build the notes in parallel.

+If you have any questions, feel free to send in pull requests.

+I plan on extending this to also compile `latex` for the web, but I don't have the patience nor need to do this right at this moment.
+Running `htlatex` is enough for the 1-offs I need right now.

+# Wishlist:
+- Compile using `htlatex` _and_ `pdflatex`. *3 minutes*

+- Do _really good_ compile-time spell-checking. *no clue*

+- Investigate LaTeX to markdown compilation. *1 Hour*

+- Clean up the makefile. *2 Hour*

+- Figure out how addons will work. *1 Hour*

+- Build in some docco integration addon. *2 Hours*